 Plus, if you’ve had thyroid problems in the past, being pregnant can make those problems even worse.
 And if you’ve never had your thyroid tested, you may not even know your thyroid isn’t functioning properly.
 Unfortunately, many women are not tested for thyroid problems early in pregnancy, and potential thyroid issues can easily be mistaken for general pregnancy woes.

 While it’s true that every woman experiences pregnancy differently, the similarities between thyroid malfunction and ordinary pregnancy symptoms mean that it’s especially crucial to have your doctor test your thyroid levels BEFORE you conceive or early on in your pregnancy.
-If identified early, there are plenty of ways to treat thyroid issues, and if you’re armed with knowledge, it’s an easy problem to address!
+If identified early, there are plenty of ways to treat thyroid issues, and if you’re armed with knowledge, it’s an easy problem to address

 If you haven’t had your thyroid tested already, ask your doctor to test you now.
 Thyroid testing is not routinely done on pregnant woman and absolutely should be, even if they haven’t been previously diagnosed.